Quantum-inspired Chemical Rule for Discovering Topological Materials: Introduction

-In the past decade, the rapid advancement of machine learning (ML) has introduced a powerful new paradigm for materials discovery, including the prediction of topological phases\cite{Claussen31,Cao32,Liu33,Schleder34,Andrejevic35,Ma36,Xu37,haosheng2025predicting, Ullah2025TXL} and topological invariants directly from electronic or structural descriptors.\cite{Zhang38,Zhang39,Scheurer40} Within this growing body of work, Ma et al.\cite{Ma36} proposed a particularly elegant approach that parallels the heuristic reasoning of chemistry: a data-driven chemical rule for diagnosing electronic topology that operates independently of crystalline symmetry.
-Instead of relying on opaque “black-box” models, their method introduces a machine-learned elemental descriptor—termed topogivity—which quantifies each element’s intrinsic tendency to participate in topological phases.
-The topological nature of a compound can then be inferred from the sign of the composition-weighted average of its constituent elements’ topogivities, providing a simple yet remarkably effective heuristic that bridges atomic chemistry and topological quantum physics.
+In this context, researchers have also explored more interpretable approaches.
+For instance, Cao et al. \cite{Cao32} and Schleder et al. \cite{Schleder34} employed the sure independence screening and sparsifying operator (SISSO) method, a compressed sensing approach that automatically derives low-dimensional, analytically expressible descriptors from data, enabling interpretable predictions of topological materials.
+Subsequently, Ma et al. \cite{Ma36} proposed a particularly elegant approach that parallels the heuristic reasoning of chemistry: a data-driven chemical rule for diagnosing electronic topology that operates independently of crystalline symmetry.
+In contrast to relying on complex models, their method introduces a machine-learned elemental descriptor—termed topogivity—which quantifies each element's intrinsic tendency to participate in topological phases.
+The topological nature of a compound can then be inferred from the sign of the composition-weighted average of its constituent elements' topogivities, providing a simple yet remarkably effective heuristic that bridges atomic chemistry and topological quantum physics.
+The effectiveness of this rule has since been validated and modestly extended in subsequent studies. \cite{Xu37,Ma2025,Ullah2025TXL}}

-In recent years, quantum computers have emerged as a promising platform for simulating and understanding complex quantum systems that are intractable on classical hardware.\cite{Feynman82,Georgescu14}Their inherent ability to represent and manipulate quantum states directly offers a natural framework for modeling materials whose essential physics is quantum mechanical in nature—particularly those involving strong correlations and topological phases.
-Parallel to the rise of quantum hardware, the field of quantum machine learning (QML) has developed rapidly, integrating concepts from both quantum computation and classical data-driven learning. \cite{Biamonte17} QML models, operating in high-dimensional Hilbert spaces, can in principle capture entanglement and coherence effects beyond the reach of classical neural networks,\cite{Schuld18,Havlicek19} thus providing a fundamentally quantum approach to pattern recognition and materials prediction.
-Motivated by these advances, we aim to extend topogivity-based heuristic rule for topological materials discovery into the quantum domain, developing hybrid frameworks that exploit both chemical intuition and quantum-native representations.